 We greet people as we walk out into the fresh air and sunshine.
 She kisses the hand of the priest and he lets her, humbly.
 Does he know who she is?
 I wonder.

 She puts her arm around me as we walk home.
 I reflect on the fact that she is the greatest woman who ever was or who ever will be, yet she is also a simple servant of the Lord, walking beside me in worn sandals.

 I fall to my knees at her feet.
 I take hold of the hem of her long blue skirt, touch it to my face, and kiss it.

 This time she lets me, though.
 And she laughs.

 O God, Father of mercies, whose only Begotten Son, as he hung upon the Cross, chose the Blessed Virgin Mary, his Mother, to be our Mother also, grant, we pray, that with her loving help your Church may be more fruitful day by day and, exulting in the holiness of her children, may draw to her embrace all the families of the peoples.
-Through our Lord Jesus Christ, your Son, who lives and reigns with you in the unity of the Holy Spirit, one God forever and ever, Amen. ~ Liturgy of the Hours for May 21 Morning Prayer
+Through our Lord Jesus Christ, your Son, who lives and reigns with you in the unity of the Holy Spirit, one God forever and ever, Amen. ~ Liturgy of the Hours Morning Prayer for Mary Mother of the Church

 Happy first ever Memorial of Mary, Mother of the Church. 🙂